Galmed Pharmaceuticals Ltd. (GLMD)'s Financial Results Comparing With Cellectis S.A. (NASDAQ:CLLS) | New Business Observer

 |0.00

-Roughly 37% of Galmed Pharmaceuticals Ltd. shares are held by institutional investors while 31.4% of Cellectis S.A. are owned by institutional investors.
-Insiders held 21.13% of Galmed Pharmaceuticals Ltd. shares.
+Roughly 37% of Galmed Pharmaceuticals Ltd. shares are owned by institutional investors while 31.4% of Cellectis S.A. are owned by institutional investors.
+Insiders owned roughly 21.13% of Galmed Pharmaceuticals Ltd.’s shares.

 Performance